tieto-pc/aws-devops-intro-demo/README.md

 I also created A CloudWatch Log group but I later realized that Terraform does not support at the moment the CloudWatch logsConfig configuration in CodeBuild projects - I left the log S3 and CloudWatch Log group to the Terraform modules anyway - maybe the support will come in the near future and I update the logsConfig to the CodeBuild then.

-# Service Role

-I created a Service role for CodeBuild.
-The role is injected to the CodeBuild module.

 # CodeBuild

-The CodeBuild module has two projects:
+The [codebuild terraform module](modules/codebuild) has two projects:

-1. Build and test project which uses CodeCommit repo as the source and then calls the Java project's buildspec.yml build specification file to run the build and test process.
+1. **Build and test Java project.** The project uses CodeCommit repo as the source and then calls the Java project's buildspec.yml build specification file to run the build and test process: [buildspec_build_and_test.yml](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/codebuild/buildspec_build_and_test.yml).
+CodePipeline pushes the created application jar into S3 artifacts bucket.

-2. Docker Image project which creates the Docker image and bakes into it the application jar that the previous CodeBuild project created.
+2. **Build Docker Image project.** The project fetches the application jar from the S3 bucket and bakes the application jar into a Docker image.
+This project uses build specification: [buildspec_build_docker_image.yml](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/codebuild/buildspec_build_docker_image.yml).

+I could have aggregated both steps into the same CodeBuild project (would have been more efficient) but I wanted to demonstrate how to create modular CodeBuild projects that are orchestrated by CodePipeline.
+The current design has some advantages, though: it is more modular therefore making the development and debugging both projects independent from each other.

+I added into the same Terraform module also the service IAM role and and policy for CodeBuild - basically allowing CodeBuild to interact with S3 bucket (upload/download application jar) and ECR (push Docker image).

 # CodePipeline

-The CodePipeline has three stages:
+The [codepipeline terraform module](modules/codepipeline) has three stages:

 1. Source stage which pulls sources from CodeCommit.

-2. Build and test stage which builds the app jar (using CodeBuild build and test project) and then uploads the application jar into S3 artifact bucket.
+2. Build and test stage which builds the app jar (using CodeBuild build and test project, action 1) and then uploads the application jar into S3 artifact bucket (action 2).

 3. Docker image stage which bakes the Docker image (using CodeBuild Docker image project).

+The CodePipeline project is therefore an orchestrator which uses CodeBuild projects (providing the actual building instructions) to define the steps we have to walk through to get a new deployment.
+The deployment in this context means the new Docker image in ECR ready for someone else to take actions - the new Docker image could start a new CodePipeline project which actually deploys the new Docker image e.g. into the automatic test environment for end-to-end testing.

 # Demonstration Manuscript